The process of incorporation, explained (for founders)

 Issue stock

-If you're planning to have more than one owner in your corporation, you'll need to issue stock.
+If you're planning to have more than one owner in your corporation, you'll likely need to issue stock.

 This is like dividing up ownership of your company into little pieces.
 You'll need to decide how many of these pieces (or shares) to create and how much each one is worth.